 - 1. A subquery. - 2.
-A named window.

-- 3. A property of an event that is itself a collection of events or classes, i.e. an indexed property. - 4.
-Any of the event aggregation functions (window, first, last, sorted, maxby, minby, maxbyever, minbyever). - 5.
-The special prevwindow, prev and prevtail single-row functions. - 6.
-A plug-in single-row function, a user-defined function or an enum type. - 7.
-A declared expression. - 8.
-Another enumeration method that returns a collection. - 9.
-An array returned by the { } array operator. - 10A collection or array returned by a method call on an event. - 11A variable.
-Usually variables declared as an array.
+A named window. - 3.
+A table. - 4.
+A property of an event that is itself a collection of events or classes, i.e. an indexed property. - 5.
+Any of the event aggregation functions (window, first, last, sorted, maxby, minby, maxbyever, minbyever). - 6.
+The special prevwindow, prev and prevtail single-row functions. - 7.
+A plug-in single-row function, a user-defined function or an enum type. - 8.
+A declared expression. - 9.
+Another enumeration method that returns a collection.

+10An array returned by the { } array operator.

+11A collection or array returned by a method call on an event or a method call on a variable.